vinay769/E-commerceApp1/README.md

-# ecommerce_app
+# Flutter Ecommerce Application

-A new Flutter project.
+hello, here's a simple flutter Ecommerce Application with use of Provider State Management

 ## Getting Started